r4victor/tenthousandmeters/content/blog/python_bts_13.md

 t.start()
 ```

 The `start()` method of a `Thread` instance creates a new OS thread.
-On Unix-like system including Linux and macOS, it calls the [pthread_create()](https://man7.org/linux/man-pages/man3/pthread_create.3.html) function for that purpose.
+On Unix-like systems including Linux and macOS, it calls the [pthread_create()](https://man7.org/linux/man-pages/man3/pthread_create.3.html) function for that purpose.
 The newly created thread starts executing the `t_bootstrap()` function with the `boot` argument.
-The `boot` argument is a struct that contains the target function, the passed arguments and a thread state for the new OS thread.
-The `t_bootstrap()` function does a number of things, but most importantly, it acquires the GIL and then enters the evaluation loop to execute the bytecode of the target function.
+The [`boot`](https://github.com/python/cpython/blob/5d28bb699a305135a220a97ac52e90d9344a3004/Modules/_threadmodule.c#L1019) argument is a struct that contains the target function, the passed arguments, and a thread state for the new OS thread.
+The [`t_bootstrap()`](https://github.com/python/cpython/blob/5d28bb699a305135a220a97ac52e90d9344a3004/Modules/_threadmodule.c#L1029) function does a number of things, but most importantly, it acquires the GIL and then enters the evaluation loop to execute the bytecode of the target function.

 To acquire the GIL, a thread first checks whether some other thread holds the GIL.
 If this is not the case, the thread acquires the GIL immediately.
 Otherwise, it waits until the GIL is released.
 It waits for a fixed time interval called the **switch interval** (5 ms by default), and if the GIL is not released during that time, it sets the `eval_breaker` and `gil_drop_request` flags.
 The `eval_breaker` flag tells the GIL-holding thread to suspend bytecode execution, and `gil_drop_request` explains why.
 The GIL-holding thread sees the flags when it starts the next iteration of the evaluation loop and releases the GIL.
 It notifies the GIL-awaiting threads, and one of them acquires the GIL.
 It's up to the OS to decide which thread to wake up, so it may or may not be the thread that set the flags.